Thanksgiving and Fall are the ideal times to serve the delectable pumpkin recipes. This Vegan Pumpkin Pizza is a warm and nutritious dinner option.

 It is pumpkin season again and it is time to share pumpkin recipes, I have decided to update this pumpkin pizza recipe format from September 17, 2015, to include nutritional data when a reader posted the photo and recipe on Instagram saying she amazing the quinoa crust was.
 I’m slowly updating old recipes.

 It’s the time of year that I’m enjoying the last of my vegetables from my garden.
-My tomatoes, cucumbers and basil plants are still producing well and to keep up I try to incorporate as much in recipes and juice the rest.
+My tomatoes, cucumbers, and basil plants are still producing well and to keep up I try to incorporate as much in recipes and juice the rest.

 This year we also harvested a large number of pumpkins and this Mediterranean Pumpkin Pizza (Gluten-Free, Vegan) is a great pumpkin recipe for you to try.
-Also my Pumpkin Cheesecake, Pumpkin Curry, Jamaican Pumpkin Soup.
+Also my Pumpkin Cheesecake, Pumpkin Curry, and Jamaican Pumpkin Soup.

-How To Make Mediterranean Pumpkin Pizza (Gluten-Free, Vegan)
+How To Make Mediterranean Pumpkin Pizza (Gluten-Free, Vegan)?

 For this pizza crust, I decided to make the crust with Organic Quinoa Flour it turned out pretty good.
 You can make your own quinoa flour by processing quinoa in a high-speed blender.
 Doing it yourself is pretty easy, even if you don’t have a high-speed blender.

-Measure out the amount of quinoa, blend in a regular blender in small batches.
+Measure out the amount of quinoa, and blend in a regular blender in small batches.
 Sift with a fine mesh strainer and re-blend the remaining flour that didn’t go through the strainer until you get the desired texture.
-To store quinoa flour, place into a freezer container with a tight-fitting lid in the freezer.
+To store quinoa flour, place it into a freezer container with a tight-fitting lid in the freezer.